 Once you understand their precommitment, you can choose the optimal way to respond, based on the options available to you and what you hope to achieve yourself.
-For example, you might decide to escalate the situation by precommitting yourself, if you think that your own commitment will give you a stronger position, or by giving in to their demands, if you think that doing so is more beneficial than not, or by calling out their bluff, if you don’t think they’re truly committed.
+For example, you might decide to escalate the situation by precommitting yourself, if you think that your own commitment will give you a stronger position than theirs, by giving in to their demands, if you think that doing so is more beneficial than not, or by calling out their bluff, if you don’t think they’re truly committed.

 Summary and conclusions

-- Precommitment is a technique where you intentionally limit the future options available to you, in order to ensure your commitment to some course of action.
+- Precommitment is a technique where you intentionally limit the future options available to you, to ensure your commitment to some course of action.

-- For example, precommitment can involve deleting someone’s number from your phone to avoid contacting them, or stating that you’ll absolutely walk away from a negotiation unless a certain demand of yours is met.
+- For example, precommitment can involve deleting someone’s number from your phone to avoid contacting them, or stating that you’ll walk away from a negotiation unless your demands are met.

-- To use precommitment effectively, you should understand what this technique involves, including its potential benefits and dangers, and choose your preferred form of precommitment based on your goals, as well as where, when, and how you can use this technique.
+- To use precommitment effectively, you should understand what this technique involves, including its potential benefits and dangers, and choose your preferred form of precommitment based on factors such as your goals and the circumstances that you’re in.

 The concept of precommitment is discussed, together with other relevant strategies, in “The Art of Strategy: A Game Theorist’s Guide to Success in Business and Life“.
 It’s a good read for someone looking to understand basic game theory and how it applies to real-life situations.